Bryn Mawr Electronic Resources Review (1998-2000)

 Rolando Ferri (firstname.lastname@example.org)

 Camilla MacKay (firstname.lastname@example.org)

 History of BMCR

 Bryn Mawr Classical Review (ISSN: 1055-7660) purports to be the second oldest online scholarly journal in the humanities.
 The first reviews shipped in November 1990.
 In 1993, we were joined by the Bryn Mawr Medieval Review (since 1997: The Medieval Review), conceived by Eugene Vance of the University of Washington and now edited by Deborah Deliyannis at Indiana University (where it is based).
 Email subscribers may elect to receive BMCR alone or BMCR and TMR together (subscription form here).

 The editors are grateful to numerous colleagues and institutions over the years of our work.
 Chiefly we owe a debt to our editorial board and to our myriad contributors, whose work is the center of what we do.
-Particular thanks to former editors: Ellen Bauerle, Tad Brennan, Mark Edwards, Joseph Farrell, Sander Goldberg, Alain Gowing, Richard Green, Brad Inwood, Miranda Marvin, Benjamin Millis, Jenifer Neils, David Potter, Jeffrey Rusten, David Sansone, Nancy Shumate, David Sider, William Slater, and John Yardley.
+Particular thanks to former editors: Ellen Bauerle, Tad Brennan, Mark Edwards, Joseph Farrell, Sander Goldberg, Alain Gowing, Richard Green, Brad Inwood, Miranda Marvin, Benjamin Millis, Jenifer Neils, David Potter, Kent Rigsby, Jeffrey Rusten, David Sansone, Nancy Shumate, David Sider, William Slater, and John Yardley.

 We began with a simple list-serving program at Bryn Mawr College and have used BMC computing facilities gratefully throughout our history.
 Ann Dixon was assistant director of computing at BMC in 1990 and was indispensable in getting us up and running.